snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 sorts each event into a "bucket". __Third__, Spark counts and aggregates the raw events into 1 minute buckets. __Last__, this Spark app takes the aggregate records and saves the aggregate events into AWS DynamoDB Database.

-The idea is that you should be able to send JSON formated logs to Amazon Kinesis.
-Use the Apache Spark Stream Kinesis integration and process each of the events.
+The idea is that you should be able to send JSON formated logs to Amazon Kinesis and use the Apache Spark Stream Kinesis integration to process each of the events.
+For example, below is an "input" example of a raw log that we will be sending to Kinesis.
+If everything runs as expected, you will find "output" similar to DyanmoDB table below after running this example project.

 __Input: Example of a raw event in the JSON format__